Raviteja1219/Devops/README.md

 - Install AWS CLI and set path in env accordingly
 - configure aws
 - write a main.tf file with all instructions on what resources to be added

+the main terraform commands used are terraform init terraform plan terraform apply terraform destroy

 *** some useful git commands to perform operations from vs code

 git config --global user.email “you@example.com”